Investigating Employee Misconduct

 Learn More: Click on each tab on the top left of the page to learn more about the online investigations seminar video and certificate exam.

 In-House Training: Do you have more than 10 people who need to receive investigations training?
-Join organizations such as Google, the EEOC, and the World Bank and provide client-specific investigations training either on-site or using webcast technology.
+Join organizations such as Google and the World Bank and provide client-specific investigations training either on-site or using webcast technology.
 To learn more about client-specific investigations training for your organization, please call or contact us.Register Today

 Drawing on research from leading scientists around the world, this seminar teaches scientifically validated means of investigating alleged misconduct.
 By examining videos and case studies, you will learn about the following topics: